Our way of working

 - Working life development and research institutes

-Image image from the report: Keva’s social engagement 1 (jpg) and Keva’s social engagement 2 (pdf).
+Image from the report: Keva´s social engagement 2022 (jpg)

 Our tax footprint in Finland is made up of withholding tax on pensions paid as well as taxes and social security costs relating to our own operations.
 In addition, we pay taxes on real estate investments.

-In 2021, we paid EUR 11.2 billion in pensions and rehabilitation support, of which EUR 2.7 billion was withheld.
-Taxes and social security costs for Keva’s own operations totalled around EUR 39 million (2020: EUR 38 million).
+In 2022, we paid EUR 11.5 billion in pensions and rehabilitation support, of which EUR 2.7 billion was withheld.
+Taxes and social security costs for Keva’s own operations totalled around EUR 41 million (2021: EUR 39 million).

 Taxes on investment income in accordance with laws and agreements